Azure/azure-openapi-validator/docs/patch-response-codes.md

 ## How to fix the violation

-For a Synchronous PATCH add 200 and default return codes and make sure they don't have other response codes.
+For a synchronous PATCH add 200 and default return codes and make sure they don't have other response codes.
 For LRO PATCH add 200, 202 and default return codes and make sure they don't have other response codes.

 ### Example